lobaczewski/lobaczewski/README.md

 I'm a cloud infrastructure and automation enthusiast with deep hands-on experience in AWS, Kubernetes and high-availability systems.

-I value clean code, secure-by-design practices, and observability at scale.
+I value clean code, secure-by-design practices and observability at scale.

 I bridge modern DevOps practices with enterprise environments.
 Currently pursuing global opportunities to build smarter, safer, and more resilient systems.